BDC Hamburger Icon

 Open row

-Reconciling your bank account monthly ensures you’ve correctly accounted for all transactions.
-This is also the best way to catch and correct any missed or potentially fraudulent transactions.
+Reconciling your business bank account monthly ensures you’ve correctly accounted for all transactions.
+It’s also the best way to catch and correct any missed or potentially fraudulent transactions.
+But what goes into the process and how should you incorporate it into your business’s financial management workflow?
+Read on to learn more.

 What is bank reconciliation?